crest

 450IHP tandem compound engine made by

-Cole Marchent Morley of Bradford in 1897.
+Cole Marchent and Morley of Bradford in 1897.

 15ins HP and 28ins LP with 42ins stroke.
 Corliss valves